tempobet yeni adresi

 28/11/2022, Karolina KRATOCHWIL

 Poetic as always - ”Ozymandias' proves that poetry is the only constant element of what may be called Monstergod bloodstream.
 Blake, Baudelaire, now Shelley and… Nietzsche?
 Not what one would call a happy family when it comes to their general message.
-Why the poetry, and what determines the choice of poets you decide to inscribe into your music?
+Why the poetry and what determines the choice of poets you decide to inscribe into your music?

 Marek: From the very beginning of music creation by Monstergod I was sure we have to use poetry for our music.
 It was our agreement when we established this music project with Miłosz.
 We were even sure that it would be not possible to use our own words to describe the feelings we wanted to describe by Monstergod.
 And yes, we were wrong.
 Of course, we use Baudelaire or Shelley poems but we also increase the number of songs where we decided to add our own words.
-By the way, Nitzsche is our great discovery on the Ozymandias album.
+By the way, Nietzsche is our great discovery on the Ozymandias album.

 How do you feel about the new album?
 You are not exactly the artists who would release a new thing every